1a-d: Omphale faces (left), female antenna (center), and male antenna (right)

 Biology: Parastioids of cecidomyiids.

 Comments: Very large and diverse genus, likely paraphyletic.
 Can be the easiest or the most frustrating genus to identify, depending on the state of the clypeus.
 No other genus of Nearctic Entedoninae has species with a strongly broadened or protruding clypeus, but several have a "distinct," but more "normally-shaped" clypeus.
 Most keys are misleading on this point, making Omphale one of the most difficult genera of Entedoninae to consistently identify accurately.
 Even when all the facts are known, some species are very difficult to place to genus, requiring slide-mounting of males for confident exclusion of Omphale.
-This genus forms the major part of a clade including Perditorulus, Closterocerus, Asecodes, and Callifrons, perhaps related to Holcopelte, and Chrysonotomyia as well.
+This genus forms the major part of a clade including Perditorulus, Closterocerus, and Chrysonotomyia.

 Perditorulus: Body unusually small (<1mm).
 Mandibles never exodont.
 Flagellar formula 2,4,1; heads of flagellar peg sensilla always elongate, strongly asymmetrical; pedicel about 3x longer than broad.
 Mesosomal dorsum with relatively long setae (also on vertex); midlobe of mesoscutum with 2 pairs of long setae.
 Forewing relatively narrow, with broad fuscate band posterior to marginal vein; postmarginal vein 0.3-0.7x stigmal vein length; no setal tracks radiating from stigma; speculum small, always closed posteriorly.
 Male genitalia without volsellar setae, but sometimes with paired "parameral" setae in which one pair is indistinguishable from volsellar setae; parameres often elongate or sinuate (especially helpful in species with ambiguously placed "parameral" setae).
 Color always dark with weak metallic tinge.
 Extremely difficult to distinguish with strong certainty.
 The only 100% reliable character is that of the male genitalia, which requires slide-mounting, and even that character is difficult to assess in some cases.